neerajbaid/NBEmojiSearchView/README.md

 ![](screencast.gif)

 To start searching, the user just types a `:`.
-Then, the `emojiSearchView` will automatically parse text to find the user's search text and display results appropriately.
+Then, the `emojiSearchView` will automatically parse text to find the user's search query and display results appropriately.
 When the user selects an emoji, the `emojiSearchView` will automatically insert it into the correct location in the `textField`.

 ##Installation
 ###CocoaPods
-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like NBSlideUpView in your projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like NBEmojiSearchView in your projects.

 ```ruby
 pod "NBEmojiSearchView"